SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Damage: (STR /3)d12
 Speed: 18
 Accuracy: \-5
-Special: Control 7

-Effects:
-Kurokumaken requires the use of both arms.
+Tags: Attack, Melee, Blunt

 If this Technique deals a wound, then it applies 2 to the Arms instead of just a single Wound.
+When used while in a grapple this jutsu gains: Pummel, Control 5, and the and the damage increases to d20s.

 ### **Tora Rakka - Tiger Drop**